-In the first step of Credential Management you will select which flow you need.
-In case the program needs specific information about the end-user’s environment in order to prepare a set of credentials, you can create a credential inquiry.
+In the first step of Credential Management, you will select which flow you need.
+In case the program needs specific information about the end-user’s environment to prepare a set of credentials, you can create a credential inquiry.
 Via the Credential Management page, the program specifies what information you need from hackers and selects the asset for which the information is required.

 The hacker provides the information via the program’s Policy Page.

 When it’s not necessary to request information from the hacker before creating credentials, you can immediately add credentials.

 You will see a list of hackers who requested credentials and provided the needed information.